 Your system has two settings for clearing the front and side windows.
-To defrost the windows quickly, use FRONT and full hot (90°F (32°C)).
-Driver sets temperature and selects high fan speed.
+To defrost the windows quickly, press the FRONT button; set the temperature to 90 °F (32°C), select high fan speed and turn the DUAL button off.
 To warm passengers while keeping the windows clear, push the AIR FLOW button until WINDSHIELD/FLOOR appears in the display.
 Select fan speed for comfort and windshield clearing performance.